Melonie Gillett

 Melonie Gillett (born August 23, 1984) is a Belizean singer and songwriter.
-She has released an EP album entitled "Rush" and an album "The Dreamer".
+She has released an EP album entitled Rush and an album, The Dreamer.

 Early life

-While she was born and attending high school in Belize City, Melonie was raised in Burrell Boom.
+While she was born and attended high school in Belize City, Gillett was raised in Burrell Boom.
 She also attended Community College in the city, where she became a Certified Network Engineer.
 Upon returning to her home village, Melonie began to experiment with music, entering competitions and ultimately recording music.
 She has said her biggest influences and motivation has been her family.
-Some of her biggest influences outside of her family include; Whitney Houston, Mariah Carey, Celine Dion, Bob Marley, Abba, Karen Carpenter, and Lauryn Hill.
+Some of her biggest influences outside of her family include Whitney Houston, Mariah Carey, Celine Dion, Bob Marley, Abba, Karen Carpenter, and Lauryn Hill.

 Career

 Melonie's performance of Whitney Houston's "I Will Always Love You" on Karaoke Television in 2005, and again in 2007, brought her popularity in Belize.
 The release of her first single "Rush" brought he to the forefront of Belizean music.
 Performing with the likes of international Reggae artists such as Munga Honorable, Duane Stephenson, Pressure, Konshens, and Etana, helped to further establish Melonie as one of the premier artists in Belize.